FACTION BRIEF

 Philosophical Cousins

 The Monks attend the Grid's presence.
 The Keepers attend ORACLE's absence.
 Different objects, parallel discipline.
-A mutual respect born of shared commitment to sustained attention.
+Mutual respect born of shared commitment to sustained attention.

 The Keeper